 - Once you have hung all 13 stripes, place the navy panel so that the left side of the navy panel covers the fourth stripe red stripe.

-- Staple the left edge of the navy panel to the red stripe.
+- Staple the left edge of the navy panel to the first red stripe.

-- Staple the right top edge of the navy panel to the first red stripe on the right edge of the pole.
+- Staple the right top edge of the navy panel to the fourth red stripe on the right edge of the pole.

 - Secure the navy panel as needed across the top of the pole.

 - Secure the edges of the navy panel by stapling down the red stripes on each side.

 Additional Notes on Your DIY Rag Flag

 - As the flag fades or becomes worn, you can staple additional strips of fabric over the existing flag.

 - This keeps you from having to remove the entire flag and start over.